PomonaCS/Readmes/darwin.md

 creature has had a turn, the process begins all over again with each creature taking a second turn, and so on.
 The goal of the game is to infect as many creatures as possible to increase the population of your own species.

-See 'Appendix A - Species Programming' for more on how Instruction lists inform creature behavior.
+See **Appendix A - Species Programming** for more on how Instruction lists inform creature behavior.
 Make sure you read through and undestand this before coding the `Species` class.

 There are several presupplied creature files: